Empowering patients – helping your doctor to help you

 To help improve the quality of your records, you could consider doing any (or all) of the following:

-If you keep all these letters on file, you have a note of what is going on.
-You can use this for your next appointment and you can also see if what your doctor writes about your symptoms is correct or not.
+If you keep all these letters on file, you will have a note of what is going on.
+You can use this for your next appointment and you can make sure your doctor has understood the issues.

-If you have any concerns or want to discuss specific problems with your GP/Hospital Doctor/Nurse/Dentist, write an email/letter to them with your symptoms and questions before your next appointment.
+If you have any concerns or want to discuss specific problems with your GP or Hospital Doctor, write an email to them with your symptoms and questions before your next appointment.
 You can obtain the email address from them or their secretaries by phoning up and asking for it, before your appointment.
 This way, your clinician has a chance to look at your records before your appointment and see if there is anything of relevance that might help them in diagnosing and treating your problem.
 It is also less likely that you will forget to mention any of your symptoms or to address all of your questions at the upcoming appointment.

 If you are concerned about the way a wound looks, about a skin mark, or about the colour of your leg for instance, take a picture of it (and of the other side for comparison) so you can show your clinician.
 You can help to demonstrate the size of your wound by putting a 20p coin next to it in the photograph.

 If you send the photo to your clinician (by email, together with a list of your symptoms and concerns), they may be able to bring forward your appointment if necessary.
-Most people can take pictures with their mobile phones and again you should keep them on record for your own file.
+Most people can take pictures with their mobile phones and again if you keep a copy of it on your file it may help with future appointments.
 You can also take a photograph on the days following the first one, so you can show your clinician any changes (for better or worse) that may occur.

 More and more people video record parts of their lives, be it car journeys, holidays or social events.
-Recording a discussion with your doctor or nurse can be really helpful in allowing a patient to replay what was said and done afterwards, so as to make sure all information has come across and to allow any advice to be listened to again.
+Recording a discussion with your doctor or nurse can be really helpful in allowing you to replay what was said and done afterwards, and make sure you have understood everything.

 This can be in relation to an appointment in a hospital clinic, at your surgery, in the A&E department or while an in-patient in hospital.